wallytutor/medium-articles/src/notes/OpenFOAM11.md

 - [verticalChannelLTS](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/verticalChannelLTS): same as [verticalChannel](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/verticalChannel) but with local time-stepping.
 - [verticalChannelSteady](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/verticalChannelSteady): same as [verticalChannel](https://github.com/OpenFOAM/OpenFOAM-11/tree/master/tutorials/multicomponentFluid/verticalChannel) but at steady state.

+#### Built cases

+- [aachenBombSteady](OpenFOAM/aachenBombSteady): this case was created as a tentative to simulate a steady spray combustion starting from *aachenBomb* tutorial but after several failures it became a case of its own.
+The case we have today was built bottom-up, from a simple flow in a box to the level of combustion, including several intermediate steps used to understand how the different options and models interacted.
+For now its name will remain like this in reference to where it started, but in the future I might come up with a better one.
 ### `incompressibleDenseParticleFluid`

 In OpenFOAM v11 solver module `incompressibleDenseParticleFluid` provides approaches for setting up a transient flow interacting with particles.
 It handles incompressible isothermal flows with fluid-particle interactions, including cases with dense packing of particles, such as packed beds or initialization of fluidized beds for solution with other approaches.